To complete my post about variadic templates and fold expressions, I present in this post smart tricks using parameter packs and fold expressions.

 In my last two posts, "Variadic Templates or the Power of Three Dots" and "More about Variadic Templates", I introduced variadic templates.
 This post goes one step further in the future, and presents fold expressions that can directly reduce a parameter pack with a binary operator.

 There is a lot of power in the strange-looking three dots that are heavily used in the Standard Template Library.
 Today, I visualize the expansion of the three dots and show a few use cases.

-Variadic templates are a typical feature of C++: from the users perspective they are easy to use, but from the implementor's perspective they look quite scary.
+Variadic templates are a typical feature of C++: from the user's perspective, they are easy to use, but from the implementor's perspective, they look pretty scary.
 Today's post is mainly about the implementor's perspective.

 Kubik-Rubik Joomla!
 Extensions